adyxax/www/content/blog/freebsd/factorio-server-in-a-linux-jail.md

 pass out on wg0 from <private> to <private>
 ```

-The important lines are the one about the persistent `jails` table and the first two basic rules to `nat` and process the `rdr-anchor`.
+The important lines are the one about the persistent `jails` table and the first two basic rules to `nat` egress jail traffic and process the `rdr-anchor` that will allow the ingress traffic.

 ## Bootstrapping the jail